lfrestrepog/if-docs/docs/developers/how-to-refine-plugins.md

 }
 ```

-For our repositories we use Github CI to enforce the linting ruels for any pull requests.
+For our repositories we use Github CI to enforce the linting rules for any pull requests.

+## Summary

+On this page we have outlined best practises for refining your model plugins so that they conform to our expected norms.
+This will help you write clean, efficient and understandable code!